First Aid for Water Choking: What to do if Choking on Water

 If the person is actively coughing, provide immediate reassurance and urge them to continue coughing.
 Explain that coughing is the body's natural mechanism for clearing the airway of foreign objects, including water.
 Stress the importance of forceful coughing as it provides the best chance of expelling the water from their airway.

 It's essential to avoid forcefully patting the person on the back.
-While this might be the instinctual response, it can sometimes push the water further down the airway and worsen the situation.
+While this might be the instinctual response, it sometimes push the water further down the airway and worsen the situation.
 Stay with the person and offer verbal support to help them remain calm and focused on coughing.

 Perform the Heimlich Maneuver